Key Takeaways

 From a policy and infrastructure perspective, proven interventions exist:

 Rumble strips and cable median barriers have been shown to reduce run-off-road and cross-median crashes.
-ODOT has expanded deployment, completing over 65 wrong-way detection systems on I-40 and I-35 ramps.
+The Oklahoma Department of Transportation has expanded deployment, completing over 65 wrong-way detection systems on I-40 and I-35 ramps.
 TRIP's April 2025 report found that 48% of Oklahoma's roads and highways remain in poor or mediocre condition, with 32% of major roadways in Oklahoma City exhibiting poor pavement conditions — structural deficiencies that contribute to crash severity.

 Roundabouts reduce fatal and serious injury crashes at intersections by 78-82% compared to traditional signals or stop signs.